 If your dog is suddenly drooling and foaming at the mouth, it can be a distressing sight.
 These symptoms may signal anything from harmless excitement to a life-threatening emergency.

-Dog Drooling and Foaming at Mouth — Why It Happens
+Dog Drooling and Foaming at Mouth: Why It Happens

 Drooling and foaming at the mouth in dogs can stem from various causes, some mild and others potentially serious.
 Anxiety, nausea, dental disease, ingestion of something toxic, and even seizures can trigger these symptoms.
-Dogs may foam due to excessive salivation mixing with air or after chewing on bitter-tasting substances.
-In more serious cases, conditions like rabies or poisoning must be ruled out immediately.

-Dog Drooling and Foaming at Mouth
+Dog Foaming at Mouth but Acting Normal

 Dog Drooling and Foaming at Mouth: Common Causes